E10 ethanol blends of gasoline are stable for only about 2-3 months.

 With the process of phase separation, two layers of liquid are visible.

-An upper ethanol-deficient gasoline layer and a lower ethanol-rich (usually contains up to 75% ethanol) water layer.
+An upper ethanol-deficient gasoline layer and a lower ethanol-rich (up to 75% ethanol) water layer.

 It occurs because ethanol is completely soluble in water but only marginally soluble in hydrocarbons...